andgineer/sorokin.engineer/posts/en/_posts/2019-06-11-bash_wait_with_timeout_for_string.md

 ## How to brew install timeout in MacOS

-There is no `terminate` on your initial installation of MacOS.
+There is no `timeout` on your initial installation of MacOS, as well as many other Linux utils.

-So you have to install [coreutils](https://formulae.brew.sh/formula/coreutils).
+To fix that you may install [coreutils](https://formulae.brew.sh/formula/coreutils).

 Just remember that all the names will be with `g` prefix, like `gtimeout`.
 If you want tha same names as in Linux you have to modify `PATH` in your `~/.bashrc`.